ShingekiNoChikungunya/write-ups/AeroCTF-2020/Drawings_on_the_walls+Letter_from_the_madhouse/README.md

 ```
 These process draw my attention to them `firefox.exe`, `paint.exe` and `notepad++.exe`.

+Luckily I started analysing the process of `notepad.exe`
-Now we can extract the dump of the process using:
+We can extract the dump of the process using:
 ```
 vol.py -f memory.dmp --profile=Win7SP1x64 memdump -p 2836 -D outputfolder/
 ```